-The winner of numerous international competitions, Ivan Yanakov has been heard to great critical acclaim in over 30 countries in Asia, Europe and North America, most recently in France, Britain, Austria, Germany, Italy, Turkey, Japan, Hong Kong, South Korea, China, and the United States.
-He has performed as soloist with numerous orchestras, and has appeared in halls that include the Carnegie Hall Recital Hall in New York, Tokyo Metropolitan Arts Center, Kitara Hall in Sapporo, and Hong Kong City Hall.
-He is a frequent guest of international music festivals and has performed with musicians from London Philharmonic Orchestra.
-Most recently he performed Rachmaninov’s 3rd concerto at the DMZ International Music Festival in South Korea.
-Current projects include four-piano series of concerts.
+The winner of numerous international competitions, Ivan Yanakov has been heard to critical acclaim in over 30 countries in Asia, Europe, Australia and North America.
+He has performed as soloist with numerous orchestras, and has appeared in halls that include the Carnegie Hall Recital Hall in New York, Cadogan Hall in London, Tokyo Metropolitan Theatre Concert Hall, Sydney Town Hall, Sapporo Concert Hall, Okinawa Convention Centre, Hong Kong City Hall, Shanghai Oriental Arts Centre, and many others.
+He is a frequent guest of international music festivals.

-Ivan Yanakov made his conducting debut with the Czech National Symphony Orchestra in 2010.
-He returned to conduct them in 2013, in addition to other European conducting engagements.
 The artist appears regularly on television and radio broadcasts in Asia, North America and Europe.
-Recently, he was featured in an 1-hour live concert on Hong Kong’s RTHK radio station, and on their TV channel.
+Recently, he was featured in an 1-hour live concert on Hong Kong’s RTHK radio station, and on their Pearl TV channel.
 Other broadcasting highlights include Live from the Los Angeles Museum of Art.

 Ivan Yanakov is often invited to give master classes at major universities in Europe and Asia, most recently at the Birmingham Conservatoire and Hong Kong Baptist University.
 He regularly adjudicates piano competitions throughout Asia and Europe.
 In 2019 he was the jury president of the Russian Piano Music competition in Sanremo, Italy.